GreenMountainPower/spring-cloud-netflix-microservices/README.md

 Spring Cloud Netflix Microservices
 ============
 This project provides a simple and basic example implementation of Spring Boot Microservices with Spring Cloud and Netflix Open Source Software components.
-With a few simple annotations we can quickly enable and conifgure common patterns in our applications for building distributed systems.
+With a few simple annotations we can quickly enable and configure common patterns in our applications for building distributed systems.
 The patterns provided in this project include Service Discovery (Eureka), Intelligent Routing (Zuul) and Client Side Load Balancing (Ribbon).
 This project also stands up and consumes from the Spring Cloud Config Server.

 ## Requirements

-* A favourite text editor or IDE
+* A favorite text editor or IDE
 * [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later
 * [Maven 3.0+](https://maven.apache.org/download.cgi)
 * You can also import the code straight into you IDE: